Restaurant operator Cara says Ontario’s minimum wage hike has been manageable

 The company, headquartered in Vaughan, Ont., owns one of Canada's biggest restaurant groups with 1,272 locations under 18 brands.

-In January, it announced a $200-million deal to buy Keg Restaurant Ltd., which operates a chain of 160 steakhouses.
+In January, it announced a $200-million deal to buy Keg Restaurants Ltd., which operates a chain of 160 steakhouses.

-Gregson's comments follow Cara's release of fourth-quarter results on Friday that showed it had $27.3 million of net income for the 14 weeks ended Dec.
+Gregson's comments follow Cara's release of fourth-quarter results on Friday that showed it had $27.3-million of net income for the 14 weeks ended Dec.
 31.

-That was up from $19.7 million a year earlier, when there was a more normal 13 weeks in the 2016 fourth quarter.
+That was up from $19.7-million a year earlier, when there was a more normal 13 weeks in the 2016 fourth quarter.

-Cara's gross revenue was $225.4 million, up from $175.6 million, while system sales for its various restaurants were $774.9 million, up from $641.1 million.
+Cara's gross revenue was $225.4-million, up from $175.6-million, while system sales for its various restaurants were $774.9-million, up from $641.1-million.

 Same restaurant sales – which indicates performance for most locations open at least a year – were up 2.5 per cent.